Lipnice nad Sázavou: Geography

 Lipnice nad Sázavou is located about 11 km west of Havlíčkův Brod and 26 km northwest of Jihlava.
 It lies in the Křemešník Highlands.
 The highest point is the hill Pyramida at 620 m above sea level.

 Despite the town's name, the Sázava River does not flow through the municipal territory and there are no significant watercourses.
 The pond Kamenná trouba and the eponymous nature reserve are located west of the town.

 History

 The first written mention of Lipnice is from 1226.
 It was the so-called Lower Lipnice and refers to today's Dolní Město.
 The Lipnice Castle was founded in 1310 and the settlement of Upper Lipnice was founded together with the castle.
 In 1370, it was acquired by King Charles IV and promoted to a town.
 It was a town until the reforms in the middle of the 19th century.

 It is very likely that the so-called Lipnice Bible from 1421 was finished here.

 In September 2019, the town status was granted back to Lipnice.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The most notable landmark and the main tourist destination of the town is the Lipnice Castle.
+It is owned by the state and is protected as a national cultural monument.
+After the fire in 1869, part of the castle remained only a torso.

-In the house, where Jaroslav Hašek lived and worked in 1921–1923, is now the Memorial of Jaroslav Hašek with an exposition on his life and work.
+In the house where Jaroslav Hašek lived and worked in 1921–1923, there is now the Memorial of Jaroslav Hašek with an exposition on his life and work.